Apple Inc. [AAPL] – A safe no matter how short-term sentiments looks

-Apple Inc. [NASDAQ: AAPL] stock went down by -4.75% or -14.87 points down from its previous closing price of $313.05.
-The stock reached $298.18 during the last trading session.
-During the course of the last 5 trading session in the week, AAPL share price went up during 2 out of 5 days, that way losing -8.24% in the period of the last 7 days.
+Apple Inc. [NASDAQ: AAPL] stock went up by 3.98% or 10.88 points up from its previous closing price of $273.36.
+The stock reached $284.24 during the last trading session.
+During the course of the last 5 trading session in the week, AAPL share price went up during 2 out of 5 days, that way losing -6.00% in the period of the last 7 days.

 Apple Inc. [NASDAQ:AAPL]: Analyst Rating and Earnings